aka-emi/aka-emi/README.md

 And use some presets:

 - 👨‍💻 I’m currently working at Bugcrowd.
 Amazing stuff, check it out [bugcrowd.com](https://youtu.be/dQw4w9WgXcQ)
-- 🌱 I’m currently learning: How to build online presence and Requirements Analysis.
+- 🌱 I’m currently learning: _How to build online presence_ and _Requirements Analysis_.
 - 👯 I’m looking to collaborate on: Rails, Elixir and Cloud-Native related projects.
 - 💬 Ask me about: My favorite pet animal.
 - ⚡ Fun fact: _Inosculation_; the act of merging trees, is a word which origin relies on what we understand today as: Kiss.